EricLWang/self/Codex.md

 ### Type 3: Individuals and Systems
 Beliefs that inform how I strive to live my life and how we should collectively strive as a society.
 3A is me, 3B is we.

-* I should always strive for Quality in work or play.
-* It is impossible for me to ever occupy any moment but the present.
-* A powerful and underrated tool is to give yourself advice as a 3rd party observer, as if speaking to a close friend.
-Then take it.

 #### 3A: I&S - Me
 Individual themes that guide my life.

+* Strive for Quality in work or play.
+* Realize it is impossible to ever occupy any moment but the present.
+* Give yourself advice as a 3rd party observer, as if speaking to a close friend.
+Then take it.

 #### 3B: I&S: We
 How I believe society should be structured.